kpalin/polysolver/README.md

 # Singularity Polysolver

-This will produce a Singularity image (suitable for running in a cluster environment) using [https://hub.docker.com/r/sachet/polysolver/](https://hub.docker.com/r/sachet/polysolver/).
+This will produce a Apptainer image (suitable for running in a cluster environment) using [https://hub.docker.com/r/sachet/polysolver/](https://hub.docker.com/r/sachet/polysolver/).
 We do this by way of a bootstrap file for the Docker image.

-## 1. Install Singularity
+## 1. Install Apptainer

-Instructions can be found on the [singularity site](https://singularityware.github.io).
+Instructions can be found on the [Apptainer conda site](https://anaconda.org/conda-forge/apptainer) or on [Apptainer site]([https://singularityware.github.io](https://apptainer.org/docs/admin/main/installation.html#install-unprivileged-from-pre-built-binaries)).

 ## 2. Bootstrap the image

-    sudo singularity create --size 4000 polysolver.img
-    sudo singularity bootstrap polysolver.img Singularity
+      apptainer build polysolver4.sif Singularity

 ## 3. Running commands

-For each of the following commands, you will want to [mount a local data folder](http://singularity.lbl.gov/docs-mount) to `/data` inside the container, and then provide paths to `/data` to the executable.
+For each of the following commands, you will want to [mount a local data folder](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html) to `/data/input/` and `/data/output` inside the container, and then provide pathss` to the executable.

 ## Polysolver Documentation